-- There is a strong rationale for the thesis to be collaborative. - There are two collaborators; both are Honors students. - The two students have the same thesis advisor. - The students, the thesis advisor, and the honors track director (if different from the track director), and the Dean of the Honors College meet prior to the start of the thesis work to discuss the structure of the project. - It must be clear, in writing and from the outset, who is responsible for what part(s) of the work. - Each student, after the completion of the project produces a written reflection on the nature of the collaboration: how it worked and what was valuable.
-This reflection should be included as the last appendix to the thesis. - The students produce two theses in which there may be some shared text/material, but which also includes their individual contributions to the project.
-Work done by the collaborating student is appropriately cited. - The students, with consultation and approval by the Honors Track Director and the Honors Dean, can opt for either a joint presentation or two individual presentations.
+- 1. There is a strong rationale for the thesis to be collaborative. - 2.
+There are two collaborators; both are Honors students. - 3.
+The two students have the same thesis advisor. - 4.
+The students, the thesis advisor, and the honors track director (if different from the thesis advisor), and the Dean of the Honors College meet prior to the start of the thesis work to discuss the structure of the project. - 5.
+It must be clear, in writing and from the outset, who is responsible for what part(s) of the work. - 6.
+Each student, after the completion of the project produces a written reflection on the nature of the collaboration: how it worked and what was valuable.
+This reflection should be included as the last appendix to the thesis.

+- 7. The students produce two theses in which there may be some shared text/material, but which also includes their individual contributions to the project.
+Work done by the collaborating student must be appropriately cited. - 8.
+The students, with consultation and approval by the Honors Track Director and the Honors Dean, can opt for either a joint presentation or two individual presentations.